dustinfreeman/riffer/README.md

 Test code is included that demonstrates really basic use.

 This is like the 4th time I have re-written this code from the ground up, and so I decided to make it open-source.
 A previous version of this code was used for an accepted CHI 2014 submission on live video editing.
+Previous versions have all been wrttien in C#, so some vestigial C# idioms may appear that I'm trying to weed out.